AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/box-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Box modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Box, as well as connect it to multiple third-party applications and services. monitors a specified folder to check for file changes, to modify and delete existing files, or to upload new files to a folder.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Box, as well as connect it to multiple third-party applications and services. monitors a specified folder to check for file changes, to modify and delete existing files, or to upload new files to a folder.
 author: Becky
 feature: Workfront Fusion
 exl-id: 965ce570-40bf-474d-b318-0d2de8be6b9d
 ---
 # Box modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Box, as well as connect it to multiple third-party applications and services. monitors a specified folder to check for file changes, to modify and delete existing files, or to upload new files to a folder.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Box, as well as connect it to multiple third-party applications and services. monitors a specified folder to check for file changes, to modify and delete existing files, or to upload new files to a folder.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).
 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).